opensearch-project/opensearch-py/README.md

 ## User Guide

 To get started with the OpenSearch Python Client, see [User Guide](https://github.com/opensearch-project/opensearch-py/blob/main/USER_GUIDE.md).
+This repository also contains [working samples](samples) and [benchmarks](benchmarks).

 ## Compatibility with OpenSearch